Tara-Cloud/aws-cdk-tutorial/README.md

 >***Author's Note:***
 >The intended audience for this tutorial is developers, cloud architects, and DevOps professionals who already have a basic understanding of cloud computing and have an existing AWS account.
 This tutorial also assumes a basic understanding of object oriented programming.

->I envision that this tutorial could be part one of a larger series where learners could eventually build out a full scale web application following the example architecture presented in the *CDK Project Structure* section of this document.
+>I envision that this tutorial could be part one of a larger series where learners could eventually build out a full scale web application following the example architecture presented in the *CDK Project Structure* section of this tutorial.

-The AWS Cloud Development Kit (AWS CDK) is a framework used to define cloud infrastructure as code.
+The [AWS Cloud Development Kit (AWS CDK)](https://aws.amazon.com/cdk/) is a framework used to define cloud infrastructure as code.
 With the AWS CDK we can use our favorite object-oriented programming languages to build reliable, scalable, and secure applications in the AWS cloud without manually deploying infrastructure.

 ***In this tutorial we will learn:***
 - The value proposition of the AWS CDK
 - The bulding blocks of AWS CDK applications (Constructs, Apps, and Stacks)
-- The basic structure of a AWS CDK projects
+- The basic structure of AWS CDK projects
 - The lifecycle of a CDK application

 Once we understand what the AWS CDK is all about, we will use our new CDK skills to deploy a website to the cloud!